spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/8-standalone-simple-task-cloudfoundry.md

 ## Task Concepts in Cloud Foundry

-In order to provicde configuration parameters for Cloud Foundry, we will create dedicated `manifest` YAML files for each application.
+In order to provide configuration parameters for Cloud Foundry, we will create dedicated `manifest` YAML files for each application.

 **INFO** For additional information on setting up a manifest see [here](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)

 Running tasks on Cloud Foundry is a 2-stage process.
-Before you can actually run any tasks you need to push an app that is staged without any running instances.
-The application includes all relevant source-code to actually run the task in the second stage.
-We are providing the following common properties to the manifest YAML file for each application:
+Before you can actually run any tasks you need to first push an app that is staged without any running instances.
+We are providing the following common properties to the manifest YAML file to each application:

 ```yml
 memory: 32M